zmewa079/espressonality/README.md

  + Users will be able to click on a specific cafe which will give them details about the cafe.
 + Users will be able to view and add cafe reviews to each cafe added or have been previously added.

+## Motivation
+I've always been a coffee connoisseur so to build a tracker where I can input all my favorite cafes have always been on my list of things to do.

 ## Getting Started:
 ### Click [here](https://espressonality.herokuapp.com/) to go to the application.